mahdipedro/mahdipedro.github.io/_teaching/2021-fall-teaching-1.md

  </p>

 ## Grades
-Grades will be posted on WSU Blackboard approximately one week after the due date for each homework assignment.
+Grades will be posted on WSU Canvas approximately one week after the due date for each homework assignment.

 ## Exams
  *	Midterms will take place during normal class hours and in the same classroom as lectures.